A cone theorem for nef curves: Accumulation of Rays

 The same argument shows that $\phi_{*}D \cdot \alpha \leq 0$.
 However, since $\phi_{*}D$ is pseudo-effective, we must have $\phi_{*}D \cdot \alpha = 0$. \end{proof}

 The next lemma is used to show the finiteness of coextremal rays.
-In fact, the only reason we must assume that $\Delta$ is big is so that we may apply this lemma.
+The bigness of $\Delta$ plays a key role.

-\begin{lem} Let $(X,\Delta)$ be a $\mathbb{Q}$-factorial klt pair, with $\Delta$ big.
-Assume termination of flips.
-Then there are only finitely many models that can be obtained by a sequence of $K_{X}+\Delta$ flips and divisorial contractions. \end{lem}
+\begin{lem} Let $(X,\Delta)$ be a $\mathbb{Q}$-factorial klt pair with $\Delta$ big.
+Assume Conjecture \ref{terminationofflips}.
+Then there are only finitely many models that can be obtained by a sequence of $(K_{X}+\Delta)$ flips and divisorial contractions. \end{lem}

-\begin{proof} By the Cone Theorem, if $\Delta$ is big, then there are only finitely many $(K_{X} + \Delta)$-negative extremal rays.
+\begin{proof} By the Cone Theorem, if $\Delta$ is big then there are only finitely many $(K_{X} + \Delta)$-negative extremal rays.

 We construct a tree in the following way.
 The bottom node represents the variety $X$.
-For each $(K_{X} + \Delta)$-flip or divisorial contraction $\phi: X \dashrightarrow X'$, we add a node representing $X'$, and connect it to the node for $X$ by an edge representing $\phi$.
+For each $(K_{X} + \Delta)$ flip or divisorial contraction $\phi: X \dashrightarrow X'$, we add a node representing $X'$, and connect it to the node for $X$ by an edge representing $\phi$.
 After we have completed the (finitely many) additions of edges around the node $X$, we perform the same process on each model $X'$ and adjoint divisor $K_{X'} + \phi_{*}\Delta$.
 We continue until we have exhausted all possible models $X'$ that can be obtained by a sequence of flips or divisorial contractions.

 Note that for any birational map $\phi$ the divisor $\phi_{*}\Delta$ is still big.
 This implies that every model $X'$ only has finitely many $(K_{X'} + \phi_{*}\Delta)$-negative extremal rays.
 In other words, our tree is locally finite at each node.
-By K\"onig's Lemma, if there were infinitely many nodes, there would have to be an infinite branch of the tree, contradicting termination of flips. \end{proof}
+By K\"onig's Lemma, if there were infinitely many nodes, there would have to be an infinite branch of the tree, contradicting Conjecture \ref{terminationofflips}. \end{proof}